-Expert says sport and food connection too strong to ignoreFebruary 5th, 2013 in Health /
+Expert says sport and food connection too strong to ignoreFebruary 5, 2013 in Medicine & Health / Health

 Spectator sports and food—often high-calorie or low-nutrition—have long gone hand-in-hand, yet FDA regulations geared toward calorie transparency at restaurant chains ignore this relationship.
 Popular fast-food restaurants soon will be required to post calorie counts, but concession stands at major sports facilities and many sports bars will not.

 "The proposed menu labeling regulations, as part of the federal Patient Protection and Affordable Care Act, overlook sport and sport spectatorship.
 Stadiums and arenas aren't included," said Antonio Williams, sport and fitness marketing expert at the Indiana University School of Public Health-Bloomington.
 "Neither are sports bars or restaurants that are not part of a chain.
 It's a big mistake.
 It's no secret that a tremendous amount of food is consumed during sporting events and that fans often are exposed to numerous food-related ads and sponsorship.
 It's a symbiotic relationship."

 During the Super Bowl, for example, typically one third of advertisements involve food.
 Williams said game day also represents the second heaviest day of the year for food consumption, according to the USDA.